2006 Oaxaca rebellion: May and June 2006

-Though APPO did not boycott the Mexican national elections on July 2, Ulises Ruiz's Institutional Revolutionary Party (PRI) suffered electoral defeat in Oaxaca, a state they had ruled for seventy years.
+Though APPO did not boycott the Mexican national elections on 2 July, Ulises Ruiz's Institutional Revolutionary Party (PRI) suffered an electoral defeat in Oaxaca, a state they had ruled for seventy years.

 APPO did agree to boycott the annual Guelaguetza festival in the final weeks of July.
-Protesters blocked access to the auditorium in which the festival is held using burned buses and miscellaneous trash, thus preventing the finalization of renovations to the facility.
-This action drew criticism due to the damage that some individuals did to the auditorium by starting fires and spray painting graffiti.
+Protesters blocked access to the auditorium where the festival is held, using burned buses and other debris, preventing the completion of renovations to the facility.
+This action drew criticism due to the damage some individuals caused to the auditorium by starting fires and spray-painting graffiti.
 Some of the graffiti said: "Tourists, go home!
-In Oaxaca we are not capitalists".
-As a result of the boycott, the government cancelled the celebration of the festival – in its stead the APPO held an alternative version of the cultural festival over the course of several days.
+In Oaxaca, we are not capitalists".
+As a result of the boycott, the government cancelled the festival celebration – in its place, the APPO held an alternative cultural festival over several days.

 The action marked the lowest point of government for Ulises Ruiz, who subsequently left the State.
 He resided in Mexico City for a few months.

-After a few weeks of absence, the APPO assumed control of the city and started implementing their own law, while confrontations with State Police escalated.
+After a few weeks of absence, the APPO assumed control of the city and started implementing its own law, while confrontations with State Police escalated.

 August 2006

-August 1 saw the beginning of APPO's break in of television and radio stations throughout the city.
-While all of these stations are no longer occupied by APPO members, the use of radio has been an important facet of the movement.
-APPO utilized the radio resources in order to communicate about possible threats from police and armed gangs, demand the removal of Ulises Ruiz and the release of political prisoners.
+On 1 August, APPO began its takeover of television and radio stations throughout the city.
+While all of these stations are no longer occupied by APPO members, the radio has remained an important facet of the movement.
+APPO utilized the radio resources to communicate about possible threats from police and armed gangs, demand the removal of Ulises Ruiz, and the release of political prisoners.
 During APPO's illegal occupation of the radio stations, pro-PRI and PRI-funded groups engaged in frequent late-night armed attacks on APPO-controlled radio stations and damaged their broadcasting equipment.

-Those attacks on the APPO-controlled radio stations represented an escalation of violence in a conflict that (despite constant rumors of threats) had remained relatively peaceful since the June 14 police raid.
+Those attacks on the APPO-controlled radio stations represented an escalation of violence in a conflict that (despite constant rumors of threats) had remained relatively peaceful since the 14 June police raid.
 In what was called a "cleanup operation", armed groups of men attacked the APPO's barricades during the nights.
 The individuals involved were identified as members of pro-PRI organizations and as plain-clothes local police.
 These attacks, combined with other shootings and assassinations, resulted in the first deaths associated with the conflict, in which six APPO supporters were killed.